rmscode/binary-garden/docs/cloud/azure/entra-domain-services.md

     For this scenario, Microsoft Entra Domain Services lets applications perform LDAP binds as part of the authentication process.
 Legacy on-premises applications can lift-and-shift into Azure and continue to seamlessly authenticate users without any change in configuration or user experience.

-## Site-to-site VPN from Entra Domain Services to on-premises?
+### Site-to-site VPN from Entra Domain Services to on-premises?

 This is something I have wondered about and discussed with Matt.
 My skepticism leans more so towards whether its supported, not so much whether it would work.
 I know it would work, actually.
-I came across a reddit thread where someone had mentinoed using Entra Domain Services, so I [asked them](https://www.reddit.com/r/sysadmin/comments/1jqi2y6/entra_id_to_onprem/ml7a9op/) about their setup.
+I came across a reddit thread where someone had mentioned using Entra Domain Services, so I [asked them](https://www.reddit.com/r/sysadmin/comments/1jqi2y6/entra_id_to_onprem/ml7a9op/) about their setup.

+A more reliable method of bridging the gap is a combination of [Azure ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) and a [two-way forest trust in Entra Domain Services](https://learn.microsoft.com/en-us/entra/identity/domain-services/tutorial-create-forest-trust) with an on-prem domain.
+This is currently a preview feature.
+It was first announced in [December of 2023](https://devblogs.microsoft.com/identity/trust-domain-options/).

-## References
+### References

 [What is Microsoft Entra Domain Services?](https://learn.microsoft.com/en-us/entra/identity/domain-services/overview)<br>
 [Common Deployment Scenarios](https://learn.microsoft.com/en-us/entra/identity/domain-services/scenarios#common-ways-to-provide-identity-solutions-in-the-cloud)<br>